Subdimensional Entanglement Entropy: From Geometric-Topological Response to Mixed-State Holography

 where we used $[W_{\tilde{c}},P_{\partial\OS^2}^{X}]=0,\forall\tilde{c},\OS^2$.
 Notice that the action of $P_{\partial\OS^2}^{X}$ on $|c\rangle$ can only give a $1$ or $-1$ phase depending on $|c\rangle$, and the phase from $P_{\partial\OS^2}^{X}|c\rangle$ and $\langle c|P_{\partial\OS^2}^{X}$ would cancel each other, we obtain $P_{\partial\OS^2}^{X}\rho_{A}P_{\partial\OS^2}^{X}=\rho_{A}$.
 Therefore, $P_{\partial\OS^2}^{X}$ is a weak symmetry of $\rho_{A}$. \item The $0$-dimensional t-patch operators $Z_i$ have the same form of the above spatially extended operators, thus they are also the weak symmetries of $\rho_{A}$. \end{itemize}

-In summary, we see that for a non-contractible closed membrane SES $A$ in $\xcube$, its weak symmetries form the t-patch operators of its strong symmetry.
-These t-patch operators have been reviewed in Sec.\ref{subsec:tpatch_2d1form} and correspond to the $\Z_2$ topological order in 3D toric code model.
-Again, we expect the above $\rho_{A}$ to describe other SESs in various ground states, such as a 2D non-contractible closed dual membrane SES in $\threedtc$.
+In summary, we see that for a non-contractible closed membrane SES $A$ in $\xcube$, a series of its weak symmetries form the t-patch operators of its strong symmetry, thus these strong and weak symmetries form a TCS.